 Alburgh is a town rich with recreational opportunities.
 Triangular in shape, the town is bordered on two sides by Lake Champlain and the town's population swells in the summer with people coming to enjoy Alburgh's lakeshore.
 In the winter ice fishing draws many outdoor enthusiasts, including many Canadian visitors.
 Many people access the lake from private land along the lake.
-Public access to the lake includes three public access points owned by Vermont Fish and Wildlife.
+Public access to the lake includes three public access points owned by Vermont Fish and Wildlife and the town-owned Center Bay Beach.
 Major public recreation facilities include the Alburgh Dunes State Park and the Alburgh Rail Trail.
-Smaller recreational facilities open to the public include the Alburgh Community Park behind the Senior Center which includes an ice rink during the winter months.
+Smaller recreational facilities open to the public include the Alburgh Community Park behind the Senior

+Center which includes an ice rink during the winter months.